 Hybrid mismatch arrangements incorporate techniques that exploit a difference in the characterization of an entity or an arrangement under the laws of two or more tax jurisdictions to produce a mismatch in tax outcomes.
-The B.E.P.S.
-Action Plan calls for the adoption of domestic rules that are designed to put an end to these arrangements.
+The BEPS Action Plan calls for the adoption of domestic rules that are designed to put an end to these arrangements.
+Three mismatch arrangements are targeted:

+- 1. Hybrid financial instruments;

+- 2. Hybrid entity payments; and

-Three mismatch arrangements are targeted by the proposal.
-They are: (a) hybrid financial instrument, (b) hybrid entity payments, and (c) reverse hybrid and imported mismatch arrangements.
-Those advisers who regularly plan for cross-border mergers, acquisitions, and financings should be familiar with each planning technique.
+- Reverse hybrid and imported mismatch arrangements.

+Advisers who regularly plan for cross-border mergers, acquisitions, and financings should be familiar with each planning technique.
-Hybrid Financial Instruments

-These are transactions where a payment is made under a financial instrument.
+Hybrid Financial Instruments.
+Hybrid financial instruments are transactions where a payment is made under a financial instrument.
 The payor claims a deduction in its jurisdiction of residence, but payment is not subject to withholding tax, and the related recipient is treated in its jurisdiction of residence as if no taxable income is received.